 Keep your financial accounts in order

-Keeping a clean financial record is a necessity for military service members since personal integrity and career advancement rely on a healthy financial status.
-Poor financial decisions that cause debt collection and bad credit reports may cost a service member a security clearance, and that can affect the readiness of a military unit.
+Keeping a clean financial record is a necessity for military service members because personal integrity and career advancement rely on a healthy financial status.
+Poor financial decisions that cause debt collection and bad credit reports may cost a service member a security clearance and that can affect the readiness of a military unit.
 It's important that the financial agencies you work with maintain high standards and do not mislead their customers with deceptive or abusive financial practices.

 The bureau gives consumers the information they need to understand the terms of financial agreements and is working to make such agreements less complicated.
 One of the purposes of the bureau is to enforce federal consumer financial laws by supervising banks, credit unions and other financial institutions.
 This means looking out for the consumer; being able to know the difference between good lenders and bad lenders is one of the ways that the bureau can help you.
 Here are other areas that the bureau offers guidance for military service members:

-- Planning for your future.
-Helping You Save emphasizes specific ways military service members can save money, thereby lessening their need for high-cost credit.
+- Planning for your future - Helping You Save emphasizes specific ways military service members can save money, thereby lessening their need for high-cost credit.
 Of course, planning for your future also includes getting more education.
-Resources offered through Dollars for Degrees show the many programs and benefits for education available to military service members, including the Post 9/11 GI Bill, the Montgomery GI Bill, loans, grants and scholarships.
+Resources offered through Dollars for Degrees show the many programs and benefits for education available to military service members, including the Post 9/11 GI Bill®, the Montgomery GI Bill®, loans, grants and scholarships.

-- Protecting your finances.
-While service members have unique financial challenges due to deployments and frequent relocations, they also have access to programs aimed at helping them to meet these challenges.
+- Protecting your finances - While service members have unique financial challenges due to deployments and frequent relocations, they also have access to programs aimed at helping them to meet these challenges.
 In Accessing Your VA Benefits, the bureau provides legitimate resources to accessing your VA benefits and warns against trusting unknown solicitations from people posing to be from the Department of Veterans Affairs.
 These people, who may telephone or knock on your door, are trying to gain access to your personal financial information.
 Deployment and Your Credit Card explains your rights under the Servicemembers Civil Relief Act, which provides special benefits for service members, such as limits to service card fees and the interest charged on balances you owed when you entered military service.

-- CFPB service members blog.
-This blog offers timely topics that are relevant to service members.
+- CFPB service members blog - This blog offers timely topics that are relevant to service members.
 Recent topics include using caution when you sign an agreement to purchase an item, suggestions about filing taxes and deceptive marketing used to attract GI Bill users.

 How to become financially educated